 John Calipari won't get NCAA Tournament wish list for SEC, but might come close | Opinion

-The Kentucky coach stumped for nine teams from the SEC to receive NCAA Tournament bids.
+The Kentucky basketball coach stumped for nine teams from the SEC to receive NCAA Tournament bids.

 “We are the best league,” Calipari wrote, “and our teams deserve that respect!”

-USA TODAY’s latest bracket projection, released Monday, includes six teams from the SEC in the 68-team NCAA Tournament.
-That’s tied with the Big 12 for the third-most projected bids for any conference, trailing the Big Ten (eight) and Big East (seven).
+USA TODAY’s latest bracket projection, released Saturday, includes six teams from the SEC in the 68-team NCAA Tournament.
+Kentucky and Auburn lead that group with No. 1 seeds.
+That projection has the SEC trailing the Big Ten (nine) and tied with the Big East (six) and the Big 12 (six).

-Any team in the SEC that’s 9-9 should be in the NCAA Tournament.

-The top four teams in our league went 35-1 at home.
-Crazy!

-The SEC Tournament will begin Wednesday in Tampa, Florida.
-Regardless of how that event unfolds, Auburn, Kentucky, Tennessee, Arkansas, LSU and Alabama will qualify for the NCAA Tournament.
+Auburn, Kentucky, Tennessee, Arkansas, LSU and Alabama will qualify for the NCAA Tournament.
+Florida is among the First Four, per the latest bracketology.

 “Those top six teams can play with anybody,” said Mike Tranghese, the SEC’s special adviser for men’s basketball and former Big East commissioner.